 Eating a well-balanced diet, performing regular exercises and getting plenty of sleep helps boost your immune system.
 Avoid smoking because people who smoke are more susceptible to throat complications.
 Living a healthy lifestyle while practicing good hygiene minimizes your chances of getting bacterial infections.

 Streptococcal bacteria is highly contagious and can spread through airborne droplets when sneezing or coughing.
 It is important to take the necessary steps to prevent strep throat since its symptoms are unbearable.
-Seek immediate medical attention if you notice any of the above symptoms of strep throat to prevent health complications that may arise if left untreated.
+Seek immediate medical attention in order to have a rapid strep throat test done if you notice any of the above symptoms of strep throat to prevent health complications that may arise if left untreated.